Therac-25: Yakima Valley Memorial Hospital, 1987

+The hospital physicist conducted tests with film plates to see if he could recreate the incident, which involved two X-ray parameters with the turntable in field-light position.
+The film appeared to match the film that was left by mistake under the patient during the accident.
+It was found the patient was exposed to between 8,000 and 10,000 rad instead of the prescribed 86 rad.
+The patient died in April 1987 from complications due to radiation overdose.
+The relatives filed a lawsuit that ended with an out-of-court settlement.

 Root causes

-A commission attributed the primary cause to general poor software design and development practices rather than single-out specific coding errors.
-In particular, the software was designed so that it was realistically impossible to test it in a rigorous, automated way.
+A commission attributed the primary cause to generally poor software design and development practices, rather than singling out specific coding errors.
+In particular, the software was designed so that it was realistically impossible to test it in a rigorous way.

 Researchers who investigated the accidents found several contributing causes.
 These included the following institutional causes: